Year of entry 2024

 - Entry requirements

 - A bachelor degree with a 2:1 (hons) in a relevant engineering discipline.
-Successful applicants will have strong grades in relevant modules including advanced mathematics, fluid mechanics, strength of materials and dynamics.
+Successful applicants will have strong grades in advanced mathematics and at least three of the following relevant modules: strength of materials, dynamics, fluid mechanics, physics, or thermodynamics.

 Full entry requirements